 There are two Quattro models: the 4-Quattro SL with a flex of 120 and the 4-Quattro Pro with a flex of 130

-"To use the analogy of a steering wheel, in a racing car there is no play, and the tires move only as much as you turn them.
-Normal cars have play, and that margin makes them easy to drive.
+"To use a car steering wheel as an analogy, a racing car has no play in the steering wheel; the tires move exactly as much as you turn it.
+A regular car has some play, and that margin of error makes it easier to drive.

-The 4-Quattro Pro has a direct ride without the play of a racing car.
-But directness isn't always a good thing.
-A little more power is lost to make them easier to handle.
-That's the 4-Quattro SL.
+The '4-Quattro Pro' has a direct ride with no play like a racing car.
+However, directness isn't always a good thing.
+Sometimes it's easier to handle if there's a little bit of power released.
+That's what the '4-Quattro SL' is for.
 If

-I were a regular skier and could only buy one pair, I would choose the 4-Quattro SL.
-But I prefer to use them closer to the slopes, so I wear the 4-Quattro Pro.
+I were a regular user and could only buy one pair, I would choose the '4-Quattro SL'.
+But I want to use them more on groomed slopes, so I wear the '4-Quattro Pro'.

-For the mountains, I choose the Maestrale.
-The fact that even ski boots can be used in a wide variety of ways shows the depth of the Scarpa shoe brand."
+For the mountains, I would use the Maestrale.
+The fact that you can choose between ski boots for a wide range of uses is a testament to the versatility of the shoe brand Scarpa."

 The company says that Quattro is also being promoted because ski equipment is evolving every day, making it possible for anyone to ski in powder